zeusta/Docs/extensions/Guide By Functions/Magento 2/Web POS.md

 When finishing editing, please click on **Save** or **Save And Continue Edit** button to save the change.
 ### How to connect Web POS with peripheral devices
-Magestore Web POS module can connect with **Barcode readers, Card swiper, Receipt printer & Customer pole display**.
+Magestore Web POS module can connect with **Barcode readers, Card swiper, Receipt printer & Customer pole display**.<br/>
-- 	Barcode readers: any devices that connect with ipad/laptop/pc (no matter through usb port, wifi or bluetooth) - as long as the scanner can read barcodes & fill encoded information into Web POS search box.
+- 	Barcode readers: any devices that connect with ipad/laptop/pc (no matter through usb port, wifi or bluetooth) - as long as the scanner can read barcodes & fill encoded information into Web POS search box.<br/>
-- 	Card readers: only devices connected through USB port.
+- 	Card readers: only devices connected through USB port.<br/>
-- 	Receipt printers: any devices that connect with iPad/laptop/PC (no matter through usb port, wifi or bluetooth).
+- 	Receipt printers: any devices that connect with iPad/laptop/PC (no matter through usb port, wifi or bluetooth).<br/>
 - 	Pole display: only devices connected through USB port

 **How to integrate Customer pole display with Magento Web POS**